-The real estate sector is now witnessing growing interest from buyers after nearly a decade of slow growth since the great recession in 2008.
+The real estate industry is now witnessing growing interest from buyers after nearly a decade of slow growth since the great recession in 2008.
 People are now willing to invest more, thanks to the improved financial positioning of economies and flexible banking options.
 However, the increased interest also brought with it a higher rate of fraudulent practices.
-We often hear of real estate scams such as double selling of a property, forgery of documents, title disputes etc. What can be done to counter these inefficiencies?
-We believe the solution lies with Blockchain.
-Incorporating Blockchain in real estate can transform the sector.
+We often hear of real estate scams such as double selling of a property, forgery of documents, title disputes, etc. One way to overcome these problems is to integrate blockchain in real estate industry.

 By facilitating digital information to be distributed but not copied, blockchain technology established a backbone to share value.
 Even though the technology was originally devised for the digital currency, Bitcoin, entrepreneurs worldwide are now finding other potential uses for the technology.
 And it turns out the technology is the best fit to solve many of the issues faced in the real estate industry.

 In a real estate transaction, when a potential buyer seeks to purchase a property, they must find and secure the title and have the lawful owner sign over it.
 For a large number of residential mortgage holders, flawed paperwork, forged signatures, and defects in foreclosure documents have marred proper documentation of property ownership.
 Simply put, blockchain can set up a decentralized public ledger that real estate authorities can use to create a property database.
 This ledger can serve as a public land registry with detailed information about property rights, the number of people who have historically owned the rights, transactional data related to prize and measurements and much more.
-Major benefits of integrating blockchain in real estate are:

 Reach out to us today to schedule a call with our experts.

-Smart contracts are a set of rules in an electronic format that transfers information and fulfils the contract terms and conditions automatically.
+Smart contracts are a set of rules in an electronic format that transfers information and fulfills the contract terms and conditions automatically.
 They work in a decentralized environment without any human interference.
 It removes the barrier between the digital and physical world.

 Exchange of tokens can be tracked whenever it changes through a series of buyers or brokerage firms.
 When the property is finally sold, the transaction output for the previous owner is recorded and stored and a transaction output for the new owner is created.
-In this situation, if someone needs to identify the owner of a property, they can simply go through the transaction history – beginning from the initial transaction and completing at the open transaction output.
+In this situation, if someone needs to identify the owner of a property, they can simply go through the real estate transaction history – beginning from the initial transaction and completing at the open transaction output.
 Also, the current owner would be able to verify ownership by “signing a message” with their private key associated with that address on the blockchain.

 Traditionally, escrows are used for real estate transactions to establish the factor of trust between the buyer and seller in a transaction.
 This is costly as well as time-consuming process.
 Even if there is a lack of trust between the two parties involved in a transaction, the blockchain can take care of the process without causing any tension.
-The transaction can be implemented with a smart contract, where a consensus between the buyer and seller is required to actuate the contract to release the funds to the seller.
+The real estate transaction can be implemented with a smart contract, where a consensus between the buyer and seller is required to actuate the contract to release the funds to the seller.

 In a blockchain system, each user has a unique identity, that means the consumer financial information can be shared securely with other parties during transactions.
-Even if the funds have been sent by the buyer, it won’t be released to the seller until the transaction is formally completed.
-The security provided by the blockchain speeds up the transaction management process.
+Even if the funds have been sent by the buyer, it won’t be released to the seller until the real estate transaction is formally completed.
+The security provided by the blockchain speeds up the real estate transaction management process.
 Even if the buyer and seller are not in the same place the property financing is sped up by the existence of a financial record for each party.

 Tokenization is a method to convert rights to an asset into a digital token.
 By tokenizing assets, the real-world asset can be digitalized in the blockchain.
-Basically, Tokenizing a property means generating a token on a smart contract and give a value to the token in correspondence to the real asset.
+Basically, Tokenizing a property means generating a token on a smart contract and giving a value to the token in correspondence to the real asset.

 For example, there is a $100,000 property.
 Tokenization can transform this property into 100,000 tokens.
 Each token represents a 0.0005% share of the underlying asset.
 This token then will be issued on a platform supporting smart contracts so the tokens can be freely bought and sold on different exchanges.
 So when you buy one token you actually buy the 0.0005% of the ownership of the asset.
 When you buy 100,000 tokens then you will own 50% of the asset.

-Tokenization opens the door for more investments in the real estate sector.
+Tokenization opens the door for more investments in the real estate industry.
 In a place where only rich people were able to invest in high-value real estate deals, tokenization opens the door for anyone to invest in small amounts.
 The benefits of tokenization is as follows,

-Via tokenization, fundraising for the construction sector can be made faster and efficient.
+Via tokenization, fundraising for the construction industry can be made faster and efficient.
 For example, Let’s consider that a person owns a construction company, raising funds for construction is a hectic procedure like going to banks or finding investors for the process.
 But tokenizing the asset and launching a token sales event can provide the best way to obtain the required fund.

 The seller should issue tokens based on the project and sell it to people who are interested in buying it.
 The tokens will be traded for money or other cryptocurrencies.
 As the project develops and becomes a success the value of the coin issued will also increase.
 A person who has the coin can use this coin for earning profits or even to use the asset as a utility.